erroronline1/caro/readme.md

 ```
 ; general application settings
 [application]
+debugging = no ; yes, no; enables or disables error messages
 defaultlanguage = "en" ; default fallback application language: en, de, etc. according to available language.XX.json files; user can customize within profile
-issue_mail = "dev@erroronline.one" ; address for application and security issues
+issue_mail = "issues@companymail.tld" ; address for application and security issues
 order_auth = "token, sigNature" ; available options: token, signature; pin is default, because it represents authorization
 order_gtin_barcode = no ; yes, no; displays a gtin barcode if available or force all orders displaying the article number as a qr-code instead, dependent on the state of your erp
 require_record_type_selection = yes ; yes, no; require selection on records e.g. if this is related to a complaint